hossein-sa/hw14_maktab79/README.md

 ### `pomodoro.sh`
 A Pomodoro-style deep work timer:
-- User inputs number of sessions
+- User inputs number of deep work sessions
-- Each session: 10 seconds of "work", 5 seconds of "short break"
+- Each session is 10 seconds long
-- If sessions > 4, a final long break of 30 seconds is added
+- After each session (except the last one):
+  - A **5-second short break** is given by default
+  - **Every 3rd session**, a **30-second long break** replaces the short one
+    (e.g., after 3rd, 6th, 9th session, etc.)
+- All timing is simulated with `sleep` and works in terminal

 ### `file_menu.sh`
 A menu-based Bash script with 3 options: